 Personal expenses, such as meals and accommodation, are also the patient’s responsibility.

-The Gender Surgery Program is available to Albertans who are diagnosed with gender dysphoria by a psychiatrist and who meet program criteria, which are based on internationally recognized standards.
+The Gender Reaffirming Program is available to Albertans who are diagnosed with gender dysphoria by a psychiatrist and who meet program criteria, which are based on internationally recognized standards.

 This surgical expertise is provided at the Centre Metropolitain de Chirurgie in Montreal.